apoigne/nqfpruleminer/docs/configuration.md

 Subgroup discovery is the task of finding subgroups of a population which exhibit both distributional unusualness and high generality at the same time.
 A subgroup consists a set of *items* of the form  `<attribute> = <value>`, where attribute is the name of a feature and the value being admissable according to a type restriction.

 Note: The greater the number of items is, the more computationally costly subgroup discovery is.
 Several strategies are used to reduce the number of items.
-For instance, using numerical values induces a potetially infinite number of items.
+For instance, using numerical values induces a potentially infinite number of items.
 Binning is used to reduce to a finite number.
-Reduction ofg the number of instances can also be achieved by using conditions.
-Given, for instance, features `amount`and `currency`one might impose the condition "amount > 10000 && currency  = $" for filtering or even further, use a (derived) compound feature (see below) "amount x currency" to reduce the number of items.
-For the latter, additionally the condition for the featurs `amount` and `currrency` should be set to `false`since otherwise using the compound feature wouöld boost the number of items rather than to rediuce them.
+Reduction of the number of instances can also be achieved by using conditions.
+Given, for instance, features `amount`and `currency` one might impose the condition "amount > 10000 && currency  = $" for filtering or even further, use a (derived) compound feature (see below) "amount x currency" to reduce the number of items.
+For the latter, additionally the condition for the features `amount` and `currrency` should be set to `false` since otherwise using the compound feature would boost the number of items rather than to reduce them.
 The facilitities offered by conditions and derived features should be used wisely to balance the aim of finding interesting subgroups and the computational costs of doing so.

 ### Input data